 First of all, in the scope of this paper, it is important to put an emphasis on the fact that Sylvia Plath’s works of literature rank the first among the outstanding poems of the 20-the century.
-It is important to pay additional attention to the fact that the “Daddy” has been written by Sylvia Plath in 1962 for several months before her death (suicide).
-This poem has got a deep allegorical sense and is considered as the representation of the authors’ feministic approach towards the life and relations between males and females.
-The core purpose of this research paper is outlining the core issues raised by the author and critical analysis of the tools, which have been applied by the author for their representation.
+It is important to pay additional attention to the fact that “Daddy” has been written by Sylvia Plath in 1962 for several months before her death (suicide).
+This poem has got a deep allegorical sense and is considered as the representation of the authors’ feministic approach towards life and relations between males and females.
+The core purpose of this research paper is to outline the core issues raised by the author and critical analysis the tools, which have been applied by the author for their representation.

-“Daddy” may be considered as the type of confession due to the fact that this poem has got the deep background and the parental relationships are darkly examined even while taking into account the fact that the farther of Sylvia Plath has died as she has been a child.
+“Daddy” may be considered as the type of confession due to the fact that this poem has got a deep background and the parental relationships are darkly examined even while taking into account the fact that the father of Sylvia Plath has died as she has been a child.
 The majority of literary men consider this poem as a confessional one.
 The nature of such a poem, in turn, implies that there is an option of fictionalizing the subject matter in order to meet the initial purposes and to assist in outlining the key ideas of the author.
 At the same time, the feelings of the author are not integrated into the plot of the poem.

-While reading the “Daddy”, the reader is provided with the intimate window into the authors’ soul.
+While reading “Daddy”, the reader is provided with an intimate window into the authors’ soul.
 At the same time, neither the intense feeling of resentment nor the feministic approach towards males is not hidden or altered by the author.
 The set of biographical facts and emotions-based assertions are artfully mixed by Plath in this poem.
 There are three levels of outlining the personality of Daddy in the poem, which is personal, biographical, and allegorical level.

 While referring to the personal information of the main hero – father of Plath, it is important to rely on the following information.
 The father’s name was Otto Emile Plath and he was an immigrant from Grabow, Germany.
 In addition, he occupied the position of professor at the University, USA.
 When Plath was eight, her father died (it was in 1940).
-In the scopes of this discussion, it is important to put an emphasis on the fact that the father of Plath has not belonged to Nazi.
+In the scopes of this discussion, it is important to put an emphasis on the fact that the father of Plath has not belonged to Nazis.
 Depicting him as a Nazi Sylvia has shown her distrust in men.
-The core reason for such distrust has been the fact that Plath has been abandoned by the core male figures in her life: the father, who has died and after that the husband, who has violated her rights, cheated on her and finally left her in poverty in order to marry another woman (Strangeway 85).
+The core reason for such distrust has been the fact that Plath has been abandoned by the core male figures in her life: the father, who has died, and after that the husband, who has violated her rights, cheated on her and finally left her in poverty in order to marry another woman (Strangeway 85).

 The next issue to be discussed in the scope of this research paper is the detailed discussion of the poem and the implications of being a German immigrant in particular.
 The poem is opened by referring to the black shoe of the author’s father.
 The core reason for such a tool application is that the daughter compares her life with “living like afoot”.
 In other words, it is possible to say that entrapment and submissiveness have been implied by such a statement.
 After that, the idealized image of the father has been derisively commented in the following manner “Marble heavy, a bag full of God”.
 The background of her father has been summarized and the fact of living in the German-speaking part of Poland has been mentioned in the following manner: “Scraped flat by the roller / Of wars”.
 In this part, it is possible to see that the daughter has been afraid of her father.
 The set of the above-listed references may be considered as the introductory remarks, mainly developed for preparing the reader to the allegory, which is expected to come.